 Smoking tobacco is known to be associated with immunological changes and an increased risk for certain infections

 Smoking increases your risk of contracting certain sexual diseases

 Many different illnesses such as sexual infections, or Peyronie’s disease, an abnormality of the penis, can be activated or aggravated by tobacco.
 Researchers from John Hopkins Medicine have found a link between exposure to tobacco and the sexually transmitted human papillomavirus type 161.
 This virus is commonly believed to increase the risk of mouth and throat cancers.

-The damaging effects of smoking on health (Harmful Effects Smoking Has On Your Body) are well documented, and it’s clear that it can wreak havoc on your sexual health as well.
+The damaging effects of smoking on health are well documented, and it’s clear that it can wreak havoc on your sexual health as well.
 Although sexual health problems do not generally affect life expectancy, they can significantly impact overall health.
 Smoking has a direct, negative effect on sexual health, which over a period of time can complicate your relationships as well.
-Fortunately, if you quit smoking, your sexual health is likely to improve, just one among a whole host of health benefits from quitting smoking (What Happens When You Quit).
+Fortunately, if you quit smoking, your sexual health is likely to improve, just one among a whole host of health benefits from quitting smoking.
 Take that first step, and work towards a quit plan that’s right for you.